Credit scores can seem like a very complicated topic for most people but, it doesn’t have to be.

 Deep down there are a few core fundamental principles that will help you better understand your credit, let’s go through them.

 1. Credit Report

 Your credit report is a history of how well you repay debt.
-It includes your payment history on debt such as mortgages, auto loans, credit cards, personal loans, student loans, as well as collection accounts from third party debt collectors, inquiries and public record information such as any bankruptcies, Tax Liens, or Judgments.
-You credit report also contains your personal informations such as your names and aliases, addresses, date of birth, phone numbers, and employers.
+It includes your payment history on debt such as mortgages, auto loans, credit cards, personal loans, and student loans, as well as collection accounts from third-party debt collectors, inquiries, and public record information such as any bankruptcies, Tax Liens, or Judgments.
+Your credit report also contains your personal information such as your names and aliases, addresses, date of birth, phone numbers, and employers.

 2. Credit Bureaus

 Your credit history is maintained by companies often referred to as credit bureaus or credit reporting agencies.
 These companies gather and collect information about you and your payment history from creditors, debtors, and third-party data furnishers.
 The 3 largest credit bureaus are Experian, Equifax, and TransUnion.